A comprehensive resource for safe and responsible laser use

 In the United States

-The FAA has a web page where you can report a laser incident.
+For lasers aimed at aircraft, the U.S. Federal Aviation Administration has a web page where you can report a laser incident.
 The same information is reprinted below, in a different format with some additional details.

 For the general public